 2024 Actively Licensed Custom Meat & Poultry Processors

-If processor is not found on list, please email Program Manager for more information.
+If a processor is not found on the list, please email the Program Manager for more information.

 Guidance to Ranchers and Custom Exempt Processors Regarding the Ranch to Plate Act